 • hot water, 2 tablespoons

-They are then grabbing their hand-held mixers, mixing to a whipped state and pouring over milk and ice.
+They are then grabbing their hand-held mixers, an immersion blender of sorts and mixing to a whipped state and pouring over milk and ice.

 Because I read that you can mix it by hand with a whisk, I thought,